waynewangyuxuan/dp25_final/README.md

 2. **FGSM Attack (Task 2)**: Using a simple one-step attack with ε=0.02, we dramatically reduced model accuracy to 6.80% (top-1) and 20.60% (top-5), a relative drop of 91.05%.

-3. **PGD Attack (Task 3)**: Our iterative attack without random initialization reduced model accuracy to 27.80% (top-1) and 38.60% (top-5) - unexpectedly less effective than FGSM but still significant.
+3. **PGD Attack (Task 3)**: Our improved PGD implementation achieved complete model failure, reducing accuracy to 0.00% (top-1) and 0.00% (top-5) - a perfect 100% attack success rate while strictly adhering to the ε=0.02 constraint.

+4. **Patch Attack (Task 4)**: Even when perturbations were restricted to a small 32×32 patch, we achieved significant accuracy drops using a higher epsilon value, demonstrating the vulnerability of models to localized perturbations.

+5. **Transferability Analysis (Task 5)**: We found varying degrees of transferability across different attack methods:
+   - The patch-based attack showed the highest transferability (54.4%) to DenseNet-121, despite being more constrained spatially
+   - PGD showed limited transferability (24.9%), while FGSM barely transferred at all (1.1%)
+   - This suggests that localized perturbations may cross architectural boundaries more effectively than full-image perturbations, an important finding for adversarial robustness research

-4. **Imperceptible Perturbations**: All adversarial examples look indistinguishable from the original images to human observers, yet completely fool the model.
+6. **Imperceptible Perturbations**: All adversarial examples look indistinguishable from the original images to human observers, yet completely fool the model.

-5. **Attack Insights**: The unexpected superiority of FGSM over PGD in our implementation highlights the importance of proper attack configuration, particularly the use of random initialization in iterative attacks.
+7. **Implementation Insights**: Our work highlights the critical importance of implementation details in adversarial attacks, particularly proper handling of normalization, random initialization, and gradient accumulation.
+Small changes in implementation can dramatically affect attack success rates.

 The results highlight that even the strongest image classification models remain vulnerable to carefully crafted adversarial examples.
 The fact that such small, imperceptible perturbations can cause advanced models to make incorrect predictions raises important questions about the robustness and security of deep learning systems in real-world applications.
+Additionally, the surprising transferability of patch-based attacks suggests that model diversity alone may not be sufficient as a defense mechanism against all types of adversarial attacks.